 - A nice POLJOT signal alarm clock with the inner bezel

-- Stainless steel case, lug width 18mm, mineral glass, Ø 38mm, screwed stainless steel bottom, 3 ATM waterproof
+- Stainless steel case, lug width 18mm, mineral glass, Ø 38mm, screwed stainless steel back, 3 ATM waterproof

 - Dial: white, hands: silver-colored metallic with luminous color, digits / indices: silver-colored metallic with luminous color & white, scales: red and black

 - Rubber strap, 18mm

 The Poljot caliber 2612 is a Russian version of the legendary alarm clock caliber AS 1475 (AS1930), from the no longer existing Swiss raw material factory Adolph Schild SA The only Russian alarm clock caliber.
 Unfortunately, these Russian signal works have been in use for approx. 2005 no longer produced.

 Rare: The mechanical alarm tone is generated by a small hammer.
 The alarm tone lasts approx. 13 seconds and creates a mechanical rattle.

 The hand-wound caliber is equipped with a Glucydur balance.
 Here, too, all axes are stored in synthetic rubies - even those of the alarm lever.
 Although one cannot speak of the chronometer standard, one can assume that this alarm clock will wake its wearer precisely at the desired time.

 Time display: hours / minutes / seconds, acoustic signal / alarm function